mayureshmakawar/-Super-Store-Sales-Data-Set-Dashboard/README.md

 This Power BI dashboard provides an interactive analysis of the Super-Store's sales data, allowing users to explore key performance metrics across different segments, categories, regions, and time periods.

+## Screenshots of the Dashboard

+Here are a few previews of the dashboard’s main components to give you an idea of the insights provided:

 [Click here to view the live dashboard on Power BI](https://app.powerbi.com/view?r=eyJrIjoiMGM0Zjc2ZDgtMTA0ZS00ZWFkLTkwOWUtMTA1OGJiMGFmM2UzIiwidCI6ImQxMWFkOTIzLWQ0ZjctNGQyNC1iZWRiLTE0MzFjNjA5NDk2NyJ9)

 ## Key Metrics and Visualizations